jameskhblack/sdc_checker/readme.md

 ## Config
 Add an example here
 And say what is optional.
-Mention that "sum" and "median" are thye only supported statistics.
+Mention that "sum", "median" and "count" are the only supported statistics.

 * 1x0 or 0x1 dimension tables are not supported.
 If you wish to use these, perhaps try creating a new variable with a single value and using that as the extra dimension.